open5e/open5e/content/srd/monsters/monsterlist.md

 To snare its prey, a **giant spider** spins elaborate webs or shoots sticky strands of webbing from its abdomen.
-Giant spiders are most commonly found underground, making their lairs on ceilings or in dark, web-­‐‑filled crevices.
+Giant spiders are most commonly found underground, making their lairs on ceilings or in dark, web-­filled crevices.
 Such lairs are often festooned with web cocoons holding past victims.

 #### Giant Toad